politie/omt-odt-language/README-DEVELOP.md

 For more information on language configuration, have a look at the [Language Configuration Guide](https://code.visualstudio.com/api/language-extensions/language-configuration-guide).

+### The `snippets` folder

+This folder contains all code snippets.
+These files end in `*.snippets.json` and define snippets that can be inserted and filled out for the developer's convenience.

+For more information on snippets, see the [Snippet Guide](https://code.visualstudio.com/api/language-extensions/snippet-guide).

 ### The `syntaxes` folder

 This folder contains all TextMate grammar files for syntax highlighting.